Sora Isn't the Problem: It's the Mirror

 The Real Problem

-I finally got access to Sora in TikTok form, and something clicked.
+I got access to Sora in TikTok form, and something clicked.
 This isn't annoying because Sora is bad.
 It's annoying because it's honest.

-The Core Problem: Friction Is Gone
+Friction Is Gone

 Sora removes that penalty entirely.